theguymeyer/qkd-hackathon-team-uncertainty/README.md

 ## Introduction to Quantum Networks with the Quantum Network Explorer

-If you are entirely new to quantum communication, please head over to the Quantum Network Explorer learning section and explore some [pre-built applications](https://www.quantum-network.com/applications/) or read up on the basics on the [knowledge base](https://www.quantum-network.com/knowledge-base/).
+If you are entirely new to quantum communication, please head over to the Quantum Network Explorer (QNE) learning section and explore some [pre-built applications](https://www.quantum-network.com/applications/) or read up on the basics on the [knowledge base](https://www.quantum-network.com/knowledge-base/).